martinkearn/Content/Demos/Hybrid Apps/Windows 10 Westminster Say Cheese.md

 * Show how the `cameraCapture` function calls it

 Click the 'Say cheese' button again
-* Make sure it is a square
+* Make sure it is a square (Important, tile will not work otherwise)
 * Save the image

 Wait up to 20 second to see the photo update on your start menu